Josh Jung Preview, Player Props: Rangers vs. Mariners

-Josh Jung, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the Texas Rangers versus the Seattle Mariners, with Logan Gilbert on the mound, September 28 at 9:40 PM ET.
+The Texas Rangers, including Josh Jung (.244 on-base percentage in past 10 games, 73 points below season-long percentage), battle starter Bryan Woo and the Seattle Mariners at T-Mobile Park, Friday at 10:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Angels.
+He had a hitless performance in his most recent game (0-for-3) against the Mariners.

 Sportsbook Promo Codes